Aviation and Aerospace Translation Services

 Introducing ‘Alfonso’, your specialist aviation translator

-Your lead translator, Alfonso (let us call him that) was born in Bogotá, Colombia, and spent the early part of his working life there.
+Your aviation translation specialist, Alfonso (let us call him that) was born in Bogotá, Colombia, and spent the early part of his working life there.
 His first degree is in Engineering, majoring in Computational Fluid Dynamics, and he also has a degree in Russian which he gained at Bauman Moscow State Technical University.

 OK, Alfonso is fictitious in this case, but that is the effort we will put behind the aerospace and aviation translation projects you require.